openmainframeproject/atompkg-language-zvm-rexx/GOVERNANCE.md

 ## Committer

-The committer role enables the participation to commit code directly to the repository, but also comes with the responsibility of being a responsible leader in the community.
+The committer role enables the contributor to commit code directly to the repository, but also comes with the responsibility of being a responsible leader in the community.

 ### Process for becoming a committer